Merci93/Web-_Scrapping_Motor_Homes/README.md

 ## Files description
 - **scrape (.py and .ipynb)**: Scrapes the above listed information about RV motors from the webpage using the defined fuel type.
-- **scrape_diesel (.py and .ipynb)**: An anomaly was detected, cause unknown, probably a website flaw but the diesel RV motors had issues with the specification details, thus warranting this modification only for the diesel RV motors.

 ## Approach
 - A function _scrape_data_ taking two arguments: _url_ and _fuel type_.